emagiz/emdocs/mds/howto/life-cycle-management.md

 -	Everyone should be involved

-**Requirements**
-This document discusses the practical implementation of Life Cycle Management within eMagiz.
-The main idea behind Life Cycle Management in general and in eMagiz is to stay in control of the integration landscape we are developing alongside our customers.
-Life Cycle Management does not only entail deleting flows and information when a certain integration has reached its end of life but also keeping your integration landscape up to date with new features and developments as made by the eMagiz product development team.
-Life Cycle Management should be a conscious part of everyday life for everyone that plays a part within a team, project or program.
-This way the team, and not the individual, will add the most value to the process.
-To summarize, life cycle management gives you:
--	Tools to stay in control of your integration landscape.
--	A way to keep up to date with the latest developments within the eMagiz portal.
--	Everyone should be involved

 ## Best Practices
 -	Remove flows   as part of completing your production deployment (after a grace period in which you conform that everything works as expected).
 This to avoid a backlog of delete actions.
 A standard grace period would be two weeks.
 One could deviate from this standard if they have discussed this with the business owner.
 -	Remove flows only after a written approval of the business owner of the process